DETAILED ACTION

 Greyscale

 However, within the same field of endeavor, Barrett teaches methods and systems for 3D imaging of in vivo and ex vivo tissues, the disclosed systems and methods employing an autoradiographic approach where particles emitted by a radioactive composition within the tissue are detected according the abstract, wherein the method and systems applied in endoscopy according to paragraphs 106 and 162.
 Barrett teaches wherein the semiconductor of the plurality of MOS components has a depletion depth matching an interaction depth of the charged particles emitted from the radiopharmaceutical (paragraph 6 states that “a charged particle track detector is used to independently detect particles at a plurality of positions along their respective trajectories.
 For example, suitable track detectors include scintillator-based detectors, microchannel plate-based image intensifiers coupled to a thick scintillation material or a CCD or other video camera type detector where the sensitive region, active region or depletion region is thick enough to stop the particle.
 The recorded track can be analyzed to determine features of each track such as the point at which the charged particle entered the thick detector, the particle's direction at that point and the total energy deposited in that track.
 In embodiments, these features are used in an iterative tomographic reconstruction algorithm for accurate determination of a 3D image of the distribution of the source of particles within the tissue, for example, by determining positions and directions of the detected particles interacting with a charged particle track detector”.
-That is, the sensitive/active/depletion region of the detectors (CMOS sensors according to paragraph 77) are thick enough such that all of the charged particles interactions occur within the sensitive/active/depletion region), wherein the pixels of the pixel array are of a size such that, in response to interaction with received charged particles emitted from radiopharmaceutical, the created interaction charge carriers in the depletion layer are detectable across multiple pixels (figs. 6a-6c disclose a 2 dimensional array of pixels overlaid on a particle generating object 550 and tissue 551, the tissue having been administered with radiopharmaceutical according to paragraph 6.
+That is, the sensitive/active/depletion region of the detectors (CMOS sensors according to paragraph 77) are thick enough such that all of the charged particles interactions occur within the sensitive/active/depletion region), wherein the pixel array is configured to detect the created interaction charge carriers in the depletion layer are detectable across multiple pixels (figs. 6a-6c disclose a 2 dimensional array of pixels overlaid on a particle generating object 550 and tissue 551, the tissue having been administered with radiopharmaceutical according to paragraph 6.
 Paragraph 92 then states that “After a plurality of particles are interacted with a system for measuring particle tracks, such as described herein, the interaction points and directions of travel for the particles can be used to reconstruct an image of the particle generating object, here represented as an activity distribution”.
 That is, the interaction points and direction of travel is detected across different pixels as shown.
 And in a case where the array of pixels is a 3-dimensional pixel array or voxel grid, the interaction points and direction of travel are detected across pixels in both a thickness/depth direction and a planar direction).

 PNG